mjanowiecki/bulk-blue-jay-docs/docs/workflow/1-set-up-workflow.md

 ---
 title: Set up workflow
+hide:
+  - toc
 ---

 # Set up workflow

-To use this workflow, there are a few details to configure on your local machine.
+To use this workflow, there are a few details to configure on your local computer.

 ## 1. Clone repository from GitHub

 To fully run this workflow, you must be able to run the Python scripts contained [archivesspace-collection-ingest](https://github.com/mjanowiecki/archivesspace-collection-ingest) from your local computer.
 The easiest way to do this is by cloning [archivesspace-collection-ingest](https://github.com/mjanowiecki/archivesspace-collection-ingest).
+Be sure to install all of the required packages listed in `requirements.txt` in the repository.

 For more instructions on cloning, see [:simple-github: GitHub Docs: Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).